bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: 1

 Description:
 `CLSARV` closes an archive.
-The archive is specified as an integer ranging from 1 to 4.
+If no [archive](syntax#archives) is specified RNMR will prompt for it with 1 as a default.
 An attempt to close an archive which is not open will result in an error.
 ## CLSB
 Close blocked record